octatone/Errator/README.md

 Roadmap
 =======

-- clicking the icon should open a popup with a list of all the errors, as well as a button for toggling Errator on and off globally.
+- add a way to toggle Errator on and off globally (via the popup?)